bbauska/UofM-AdvStyling/readme.md

 So now as I make it smaller, it changes from justified per stack.
 This gives a kind of really cool look without you having to do much about it.
 So, on the small view, you go to stacks.
-On the larger views, you\'re horizontal.
+On the larger views, you&apos;re horizontal.

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->